 “And who of you by being worried can add a single hour to his life?” –Matthew 6:27

 But the changes that age brings are not lost on me.
-I celebrated my birthday with a weekend getaway in the mountains around Julian, CA. We rented a cabin outside of town, above Lake Cuyamaca.
-Nice place tucked up on a hillside.
+In fact, I celebrated my birthday.
+My children and a few of my friends were kind enough to send me a couple of 60th birthday gifts.
+Also, I enjoyed a weekend getaway in the mountains around Julian, CA. We rented a cabin outside of town, above Lake Cuyamaca.
+A nice place tucked up on a hillside.
 After parking in the driveway, we had to climb 90 steps to the front door.
 I didn’t think much of it.
-I grabbed two or three bags and hoofed it up without a second thought…until about twentieth step.
-The elevation of 4000’ had an impact, but there was no doubt that I was not in the shape I used to be.
+I grabbed two or three bags and hoofed it up without a second thought…until about the twentieth step.
+The elevation of 4000′ had an impact, but there was no doubt that I was not in the shape I used to be.
 From then on, I paced myself a bit and made the other trips back and forth without vapor locking, but it was a reminder of where I was on life’s journey.

 Similar things have happened to me before.